 And then, in the space of a month in 1992, the X-Case broke—the Attorney General was granted an injunction preventing a pregnant 14-year-old rape victim from leaving Ireland to have an abortion in England—and the popular and charismatic Bishop Eamon Casey turned out to have a 17-year-old son by an American woman.
 In 1979, the boy would have been about the same age as my little brother was when I got to go on that long drive to Limerick (and he did not).
 As the country was coming to terms with Annie Murphy’s story of sex and the single Bishop, not all that charitably it must be said, Father Michael Cleary died.
 He was “the singing priest”, a popular TV and radio personality with his own show on RTE.
 He was an outspoken advocate of traditional Catholic values and he delivered his message in a direct Dublin style.
 The punters liked it.
 After his death, people learned that he’d had a long-term relationship with his “housekeeper,” fathered two children by her, and forced her to give the first one up for adoption.
 After that came an avalanche of cases of physical and sexual abuse, the appalling Father Sean Fortune, the Magdalene Laundries—and on and on.
 Something similar happened in the political sphere too.
 Over and over, things that had been open secrets became common knowledge.

 It didn’t take long for people to remember that, back on that rainy Galway day in October 1979, as they waited for the Pope to arrive, the young people of Ireland had been entertained for hours by the easy charm of Bishop Casey, and Father Michael Cleary’s songs.
 Back then they’d been up there on the stage—the altar, rather—running the biggest parish social the world had ever seen.
 And now … well, you couldn’t have written it better.
 Or if you’d written it that way, it would have seemed too contrived.
 But there it was all the same.
 Casey and Cleary are clerical bookends on either side of the Ireland of the 1980s.
 They embodied the optimism of the faithful in 1979, and they precipitated its final crisis in 1992.
 I imagine that orange helicopter appearing out of the mist.
 The crowd is cheering.
 Bishop Casey and Father Cleary are smiling and laughing.
 They have waited a long time for this.
 They are ready to greet the Holy Father.
-Who better than they to introduce him to the young people of Ireland?All Posts by Date · All Posts by Category
+Who better than they to introduce him to the young people of Ireland?All Categories

 To receive updates from this site, you can subscribe to the RSS feed of all updates to the site in an RSS feed reader